LMCastro84/ProjectoBancoRumos01/README.md

 CUSTOMERS:
 The system should store information about the bank's customers, namely:
   Customer number (internal to the bank); Name; Telephone; Email; Profession; Accounts;
+Customers can be of two types: Normal and VIP.
+A normal customer (when created in the system) automatically has a current account associated with it as well as a debit card.
+Each customer can only have one checking account, but can have more accounts of other types (described below) and more cards (debit or credit).
+A VIP customer, in addition to the characteristics assigned to regular customers, also has an associated account manager and may have investment-type accounts (exclusive for this type of customer).

 CARDS:
 Customers can be of two types: normal and VIP.
 A normal customer (when created in the system) automatically has a current account associated with it as well as a debit card.
 Each customer can only have one checking account, but can have more accounts of other types (described below) and more cards (debit or credit).